Greenback Cutthroat Trout

 Since 1997, we’ve been using a variety of these tools to test wildlife samples—160,000 and counting.

-As molecular genetics has advanced, we’ve kept pace with the latest techniques to provide sensitive and accurate testing for detecting pathogens, endangered species, and invasive species, determining genetic purity or hybridization, and identifying organisms.
+We provide sensitive and accurate testing for detecting pathogens, endangered species, and invasive species, determining genetic purity or hybridization, and identifying organisms.

-But our first love is problem solving—developing new assays to support researchers and wildlife managers.
-For example, we developed
+Our first love is problem solving—developing new assays to support researchers and wildlife managers.

-• a qPCR assay to determine the sex of Komodo dragons and other monitor lizard species;
+• A qPCR assay to determine the sex of Komodo dragons and other monitor lizard species;

-• a new environmental DNA (eDNA) assay for the locally endangered hornyhead chub in Wyoming; and
+• A new environmental DNA (eDNA) assay for the locally endangered hornyhead chub in Wyoming; and

-• an eDNA assay for phylogenetic population studies of beluga whales.
+• An eDNA assay for phylogenetic population studies of beluga whales.